 • Ground Spike: Built into the cut-out, the stake slots directly into soil, lawn, or a flowerpot.
 Just push it in until secure.

-• Wall / Fence Mount: Certain animals feature two fixing holes so they can be screwed to a wall or fence with spacers and screws.
+• Wall / Fence Mount: Certain animals feature two fixing holes so they can be screwed to a wall or fence.
+Standard wood screws will be supplied; wall plugs may be needed for plaster finishes.
+Optional spacers (approx. 10mm) may also be provided, so the sculpture can step slightly off the wall for added depth.

 Each method is simple, secure, and requires no specialist tools.